 Yes!
 We partner with 2-3 other schools to offer a showcase every January in New York City for casting directors and agents.

 You can visit Ole Miss any time during the year and receive a tour of the campus and information about programs and the Ole Miss experience through the Admissions office.
 However, we encourage prospective theatre students to visit campus during one of our “Theatre Merit Scholarship Weekends”.
 These weekends are held twice during the Spring semester and include opportunities to attend theatre classes, to meet current theatre students, to see an Ole Miss Theatre production, to tour campus, to meet with an Admissions counselor, and to audition for one of our Theatre Merit Scholarships.
 For more information about our “Theatre Merit Scholarship Weekends”, please see our Scholarship webpage: http://theatre.olemiss.edu/scholarships.html

-The Department produces 4 shows a year also provides support for numerous student productions.
-On any given year, between department shows and student-produced work, there are 12 shows & opportunities to perform (Through Ghostlight Repertory Theatre, Mississippi: The Dance Company, Opera Theatre, Ole Miss Student Dance, etc).
+The Department produces 5 shows a year and also provides support for numerous student productions.
+On any given year, between department shows and student-produced work, there are over 20 films, shows & opportunities to perform (Through Ghostlight Repertory Theatre, Mississippi: The Dance Company, Opera Theatre, Ole Miss Student Dance, student produced films, etc).
 Throughout your 4 years here, the season rotation will provide opportunities to do productions in a variety of styles and in multiple venues.
 There is a musical produced by the department every year and every four years, there are two musicals in the season.

 Yes, we offer a variety of courses that provide you with hands-on experience with cinema production, including screenwriting, acting, directing, producing, cinematography, and editing.